NYPL-Simplified/circulation/docker/README.md

 ## Building new images

-If you plan to work with stable versions of the Circulation Manager, we strongly recommend using the latest stable versions of circ-deploy and circ-scripts [published to Docker Hub](https://hub.docker.com/r/nypl/).
+If you plan to work with stable versions of the Circulation Manager, we strongly recommend using the latest stable versions of circ-webapp and circ-scripts [published to Docker Hub](https://hub.docker.com/r/nypl/).
 However, there may come a time in development when you want to build Docker containers for a particular version of the Circulation Manager.
 If so, please use the instructions below.

-### > `.deploy` and `.scripts`
+### > `.webapp` and `.scripts`

 Determine which container you would like to build and update the tag and Dockerfile listed below accordingly.